frontenddogma/web-development-glossary/manuscript/c.md

 Compatibility mode
 : A software mechanism in which a software either emulates an older version of software, or mimics another operating system in order to allow older or incompatible software or files to remain compatible with the computer’s newer hardware or software.
 Examples of the software using the mode are operating systems and Internet Explorer.&nbsp;[†](#w-compatibility-mode)

-Compiling
-: Translating computer code written in one programming language into another language.&nbsp;[†](#w-compiler)

 Compiler
 : A computer program that translates computer code written in one programming language (the source language) into another language (the target language).
 The name “compiler” is primarily used for programs that translate source code from a high-level programming language to a lower level language (e.g., assembly language, object code, or machine code) to create an executable program.&nbsp;[†](#w-compiler)

+Compiling
+: The translating of computer code written in one programming language into another language.&nbsp;[†](#w-compiler)

 Component
 : A software package, a web service, a web resource, or a module that encapsulates a set of related functions or data.
 All system processes are placed into separate components so that all of the data and functions inside each component are semantically related (just as with the contents of classes).
 Because of this principle, it is often said that components are modular and cohesive.&nbsp;[†](#w-cbse)